rishav-pred/Blockchain-based-EHR/README.md

 5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.Welcome to the Blockchain-Based Electronic Health Record (EHR) System!
-This system leverages Ethereum blockchain technology and Solidity smart contracts to provide a secure, decentralized, and transparent platform for managing electronic health records.
+See the LICENSE file for more information.